giuleon/spfx-all-property-types/README.md

 ![alt text](https://github.com/giuleon/spfx-all-property-types/blob/master/spfx-all-property-types.gif "Demo")

-As you can see in the image above, I used a reactive property bread, this means That every changes, will trigger a reaction from the part web client, naturally it's also possible configure the behaviour to non-reactive mode, in this last case will be necessary confirm every changes with a button.
+As you can see in the image above, I used a reactive property pane, this means that every changes, will trigger a reaction from the part web client, naturally it's also possible configure the behaviour to non-reactive mode, in this last case will be necessary confirm every changes with a button.

 Insert the following function in the web part file if you decide to use a non reactive property pane because by default is reactive: